Collecting for Damages Above the auto accident Insurance settlement

 Uninsured and underinsured motorist coverage applies in situations where the other driver is uninsured or does not have the coverage you need for your injuries and other losses.
 It also applies in hit and runs.
-If you have uninsured or underinsured motorist coverage, this policy can cover any compensation above the at-fault driver’s policy limits.
+If you have uninsured or underinsured motorist coverage, this policy can cover any compensation for your auto accident settlement above the at-fault driver’s policy limits.

-Find Out How Much Your Auto Accident Case is Worth
+Find Out How Much Your Auto Accident Settlement Case is Worth

 If you would like to know more about what options are available to recover your damages after your auto accident, contact the Law Offices of Wolf & Pravato.
 We can help you get the compensation you need to cover all of your medical bills, lost wages, and other damages.
 To find out more about our legal services, call us today at 954-633-8270 for a free case assessment.
 Our Florida car accident lawyer handle cases on a contingency basis, which means you pay nothing out of pocket.